Face serums and oils are popular for their potent benefits on the skin. Many of them contain active ingredients that can target different skin issues.

 Ingredients are given a rating from 1 to 5, depending on how they might affect the skin.

 A good rating would be between 0 to 2.
 Ingredients with a rating of 3 are still fine to use but proceed with caution.
-Ratings of 4 and 5 will clog pores so it’s better to stay away, especially if you want to avoid acne.

-0 – won’t clog pores at all
+- 0 – won’t clog pores at all

-1 – very low chance of clogging pores
+- 1 – very low chance of clogging pores

-2 – moderately low chance of clogging pores
+- 2 – moderately low chance of clogging pores

-3 – moderate chance of clogging pores
+- 3 – moderate chance of clogging pores

-4 – fairly high chance of clogging pores
+- 4 – fairly high chance of clogging pores

-5 – very high chance of clogging pores
+- 5 – very high chance of clogging pores

-Most Popular Non-Comedogenic Oils
+What Are The Most Popular Non-Comedogenic Oils?

 Hemp Seed Oil

-Comedogenic Rating: 0
+- Comedogenic Rating: 0

-Key Ingredient: Linoleic Acid
+- Key Ingredient: Linoleic Acid

-Best for: Acne-prone skin types
+- Best for: Acne-prone skin types

 Hemp seed oil is formulated from cold-pressed hemp seeds.
-It’s distinguished by its clear, green color and is, by far, one of the best non-comedogenic oils you can find today.
+It’s distinguished by its clear, green color and is, by far, ONE OF THE BEST non-comedogenic oils you can find today.

-It can control sebum and shine on the skin which makes it good for those with an oily skin type.
 People with an acne prone skin type can also benefit from this since its 0 rating means it won’t clog pores at all.

-It also has anti-inflammatory and anti-aging properties.
+Hemp seed oil also has anti-inflammatory and anti-aging properties.
 It’s rich in Omega-6 fatty acids which soothe irritation and allergies.
-It prevents wrinkles due to the high Linoleic Acid content as well.

 Safflower Oil

-Comedogenic Rating: 0
+- Comedogenic Rating: 0

-Key Ingredients: Oleic and Linoleic Acid
+- Key Ingredients: Oleic and Linoleic Acid

-Best for: All skin types
+- Best for: All skin types

-The yellow flower from which this came from has many health benefits.
+Safflower oil is extracted from Safflower seeds which has many health benefits.
 Safflower prevents heart disease and blood clots.

-Safflower oil is extracted from Safflower seeds.
-It has soothing and strengthening properties to the skin.
 This means that it can calm irritation and repair the skin’s outer barrier to protect it from damage.

-Since it has a rating of 0, it’s among the best oils that won’t clog pores.
 It’s a great choice for whatever skin type, but most especially for oily skin.

 Argan Oil

-Comedogenic Rating: 0
+- Comedogenic Rating: 0

-Key ingredient: Oleic and Linoleic Acid
+- Key ingredient: Oleic and Linoleic Acid

-Best for: All skin types
+- Best for: All skin types

-This is called liquid gold not only for its many benefits but also because the extraction process takes a while.
 Goats need to eat the Argan fruit and excrete the seeds.
 Only then can you collect and open the seeds to extract the kernels for oil.

 Argan is rich in antioxidants, particularly Vitamin E, that can improve skin texture and reduce inflammation.
-This makes it a good antidote for active acne and large pores.

 Squalane Oil

-Comedogenic Rating: 0 – 1
+- Comedogenic Rating: 0 – 1

-Key Ingredient: Oleic Acid
+- Key Ingredient: Oleic Acid

-Best for: Dry skin types
+- Best for: Dry skin types

 Squalane oil is another form of a substance called Squalene which is naturally produced by our sebaceous glands.
-It’s formulated from a plant-based source like Olive oil.

-This ingredient acts as an emollient for the skin when applied.
-This means that its particles are small enough to seep into the pores to improve texture.
 It also acts as a barrier of moisture on top of your skin to keep it hydrated.

-Rosehip Seed Oil
+Rosehip Oil

-Comedogenic Rating: 1
+- Comedogenic Rating: 1

-Key Ingredient: Linoleic Acid
+- Key Ingredient: Linoleic Acid

-Best for: Oily and acne-prone skin types
+- Best for: Oily and acne-prone skin types

-This is one of the most popular oils used in skincare today.
+This is one of the most popular non-comedogenic oils used in skincare today.
 It’s extracted by pressing the seeds and fruit of the Rose plant.
-It’s a powerful anti-fungal, anti-inflammatory, and antibacterial ingredient.

-People who suffer from issues like rosacea, psoriasis, and eczema use it to soothe their skin.
-It’s an effective antidote to inflamed acne as well.
+People who suffer from issues like rosacea, psoriasis, and eczema use rosehip oil to soothe their skin.

 Grape Seed Oil

-Comedogenic Rating: 1
+- Comedogenic Rating: 1

-Key ingredient: Linoleic Acid
+- Key ingredient: Linoleic Acid

-Best for: Acne-prone skin types
+- Best for: Acne-prone skin types

 This ingredient is made from the leftover grape seeds used for making wine.
 It’s a common emollient that nourishes the skin to make it look smoother.

-Its high content of Linoleic Acid also makes it a great antidote for inflammation like acne.
 When used regularly on the skin, it can brighten your complexion and fade scars as well.

 Castor Oil

-Comedogenic Rating: 1
+- Comedogenic Rating: 1

-Key Ingredient: Ricinoleic Acid
+- Key Ingredient: Ricinoleic Acid

-Best for: Acne-prone and oily skin types
+- Best for: Acne-prone and oily skin types

-Castor oil is taken from Castor seeds, which are rich in anti-aging and nourishing properties.
 Most people like to use this for their hair since it promotes growth, prevents hair fall, and keeps hair from turning gray.

-When used on the skin, this can clear acne and calm down skin irritation.
 It’s also effective for any dry patches you might have due to its strong hydrating properties.

-Sunflower Seed Oil
+Sunflower Oil

-Comedogenic Rating: 0 – 2
+- Comedogenic Rating: 0 – 2

-Key Ingredient: Linoleic Acid
+- Key Ingredient: Linoleic Acid

-Best for: Acne-prone skin types
+- Best for: Acne-prone skin types

 Made from the seeds of beautiful sunflowers, this is one oil that’s been around for a long time.
-Old native American civilizations were known to have enjoyed using Sunflower Seed Oil.

 You don’t have to worry if you have oily skin either since it won’t make you look shiny despite its hydrating power.